RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Architecting the Processor Components

-\subsubsection{Latency of Non-memory Micro-operations}
+\subsubsection{Latency of Non-Memory Micro-Operations.}

-We model an idealized scenario where \emph{all} {\textmu}ops take one cycle and observe only \grm{an on-}average 5.4\% performance improvement compared to the M3D baseline for compute-bound workloads since most functional units are pipelined.
-We conclude that lowering the latency of the {\textmu}ops does not lead to significant improvements in our M3D baseline.
+We model an M3D-based system where \emph{all} {\textmu}ops take one cycle and observe only a 5.4\% average speedup compared to the M3D baseline for compute-bound workloads since most functional units are pipelined.
+We conclude that lowering the {\textmu}ops latency does not lead to significant speedup in M3D.